MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-large-sessions.md

 ### Associating players from the same large session

-When you retrieve a large session from MPSD, the list of members doesn't come back with the response, and in fact there’s no way to get the full list.
+When you retrieve a large session from MPSD, the list of members doesn't come back with the response, and in fact there's no way to get the full list.
-Instead, if the caller is in the session, their member record will be the only one in the “members” collection, labelled as “me” (just like in the request).
+Instead, if the caller is in the session, their member record will be the only one in the "members" collection, labelled as "me" (just like in the request).

 This means that clients members will only be able to update their own entry in the session, and will rely on the server to provide them with a common identifier that Xbox Live can use to associate players that played together.